 Like in Liquid theme creation, Hydrogen provides developers with a precise path to follow.
 But, on the other hand, it makes higher-level development simpler.

-This is exactly what we see in data sourcing strategies.
-It's all about the same goal when Hydrogen aspires to be the system's core.
+This is precisely what we see in data-sourcing strategies.
+It's about the same goal when Hydrogen aspires to be the system's core.
 The Storefront API serves as the data source for this project's Shopify-based storefront.
-The data structure supplied to components, hooks, and utilities follow and adhere to the Storefront API's GraphQL types.
+The data structure supplied to components, hooks, and utilities follow and adheres to the Storefront API's GraphQL types.
 You can directly deliver data from the Storefront API into components, hooks, and utilities.

-Hydrogen can also handle data from third-party sources, such as API-first CMSes like Prismic or Contentful, or even non-Shopify e-commerce systems.
-If you want to integrate Hydrogen components with a non-Shopify data source, you must first convert the data into the appropriate formats for the Hydrogen.
+Hydrogen can also handle data from third-party sources like API-first CMSes like Prismic, Contentful, or non-Shopify e-commerce systems.
+However, if you want to integrate Hydrogen components with a non-Shopify data source, you must first convert the data into the appropriate formats for the Hydrogen.
 In addition, an adapter must translate third-party data into the types expected by Hydrogen.
-If you opt to use a third-party data source, you may query it in your bespoke storefront software.
+Finally, if you use a third-party data source, you may query it in your bespoke storefront software.

 However, you may not use the Hydrogen framework Shopify's layer with other frameworks like Gatsby or Next.js.
-Hydrogen utilizes a modified version of server components that support context and SSR (server-side rendering), which is not yet available in Next.js' current version.
+This is because Hydrogen utilizes a modified version of server components that support context and SSR, which is not yet available in Next.js' current version.
 Also, you can't utilize server-only Hydrogen GraphQL queries with Storefront API integrations that use other frameworks.

 In other words, Hydrogen provides a straightforward method to construct a contemporary Shopify shop at the expense of technological independence and software modifiability restrictions.
-It implies a quicker start-up and time-to-market, as well as higher long-term costs when compared to others.
+It implies a quicker start-up, time-to-market, and higher long-term costs than others.

 Shopify React Hydrogen commerce components, hooks, and utilities are available in various types to help you speed up development.